-1. Remove the connector cover from the Ethernet extension adapter 1 and store the cover in the cover slot as shown by arrow 2.
+1. Remove the connector cover from the Ethernet extension adapter and store the cover in the cover slot 2.

 2. Connect one end of the Ethernet extension adapter to the mini Ethernet connector on your computer.
 Then connect the other end to an Ethernet cable.